 Vancouver – May 8, 2019.
 Today, Ecojustice demanded action for the endangered Spotted Owl in British Columbia, after decades of mismanagement by the provincial government.
 On behalf of the Wilderness … Read more.

 REGINA – The Saskatchewan Court of Appeal ruled today that the federal government has the power to take national action to tackle climate change.
 The decision upholds the federal government’s … Read more.

 OTTAWA, May 1, 2019 – Ecojustice called regulations proposed today for the new impact assessment system a major misstep by the federal government that will impede Canada’s ability to fight … Read more.

 OTTAWA, May 1, 2019 – Today, Friends of the Earth Canada, represented by Ecojustice, filed an application seeking an investigation by the Competition Bureau into false and misleading claims made … Read more.

 ST JOHN’S, 23 April 2019 – Ecojustice, acting on behalf grassroots groups and individuals concerned about the health of wild Atlantic salmon stocks, has filed a lawsuit to ensure the … Read more.

-REGINA — Ecojustice lawyers, representing the David Suzuki Foundation, argued in court today that the risks of climate change, and our ability to respond to counter it effectively, requires a national … Read more.
+TORONTO, 16 April 2019 — Ecojustice lawyers representing the David Suzuki Foundation are in court this week to argue that the risks of climate change and our ability to counter … Read more.

 1-800-926-7744 ext.
 277